phiresky/masters-thesis/content/4_contribution.md

 $$e_{k→G} = \text{agg}_{i=0}^n(e_{k→g_i})$$

-We then concatenate all of the latent spaces as well as the proprioceptive observations $p$ to get a single encoded value $e_k$:
+We then concatenate all the latent spaces as well as the proprioceptive observations $p$ to get a single encoded value $e_k$:

 $$e_k = (p, G_1, G_2, ...)$$